 Common Questions from Scholarship Applicants

-• Yes.
-In addition, some scholarships are available to non-traditional students – that is, adults pursuing post-secondary education.
+Yes, although some scholarships are also available to adults pursuing post-secondary education.

 Click on the button below to see map by county.